Qiskit/qiskit/README.md

 ## License

-QISKit is released under the Apache 2 license.
+QISKit is released under the [Apache license, version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Do you want to help?